mbrown379/CommitBot/README.md

 # CommitBot
-An automated system to make your Github seem way better than it actually is
+An system to make your Github seem way better than it actually is

+Get github token from website
+Change contributions